 A) Application Submission

 9% Applications will be accepted one time per year according to the schedule posted on the “Program Timelines” page of the Website.

-4% Applications will be accepted on a rolling basis.
+4% Applications will be accepted on a quarterly basis, in accordance with dates listed on the Authority Website.
+The Authority will only accept complete applications.
+At the Authority’s discretion, the Authority may request that sponsors who have submitted incomplete, financially infeasible, or otherwise deficient applications resubmit their applications the following quarter.

 In order to effectively manage the Tax Credit program, the Authority reserves the right to adjust the deadlines and hold additional Application rounds.